Internet hub (links to web pages, mainly YouTube channels):

 Each school keeps an inventory of its property, in which individual products and items, and their condition and location, are recorded and updated.

-With that said, seeking data from each child more often than yearly may be worth more than it costs, or spreading out the data collection might be more effective than proposing all the testing at once.
+With that said, seeking data from each responsible more often than yearly may be worth more than it costs, or spreading out the data collection might be more effective than proposing all the testing at once.
 Data collected from the regulator can be turned straight into data available for employers and other educational opportunities.

 Data collectors show up to schools unannounced and wearing headcams which are livestreaming to regulator offices.
 Their full interactions with schools are recorded for maximum evidence.
 The regulator interacts with responsibles, seeking to build their profiles.